 Witold "Victor" Adolf Ryszard Brick's Obituary

 On one of the happiest days of his life, Witold Adolf Ryszard Brick became a proud U.S. citizen, on July 17, 1956.
 From that point on, he considered himself a U.S. citizen first, of proud Polish heritage, which he always embraced and celebrated.
 Only then, with the protection of American citizenship, did he dare return to Poland, for the first time in thirteen years to visit his dear family.
-It was an extremely joyous reunion and he went on to make ten more trips back to his homeland, with multiple relatives coming to visit our family in the U.S. during the summers.
-It was also during this time, that Witold’s beloved son, George was born, from a brief marriage while living in NYC.
+It was an extremely joyous reunion and he went on to make ten more trips back to his homeland over the years, with multiple relatives coming to visit our family in the U.S. during the summers.
+It was also during this time, that another happy occasion transpired, the birth of Witold’s beloved son, George, from a brief marriage while living in New York.

-After spending 10 years in NYC, Witold made his lifetime career as a Mechanical Engineer at E.I.
+After spending ten years in NYC, Witold made his lifetime career as a Mechanical Engineer at E.I.
 DuPont de Nemours and Company in Wilmington, DE, and went back twice to work at Alfred I. DuPont Children's Hospital, retiring as a Project Design Engineer in 1996.
-He met his wife, Glenda, at the DuPont Louvier's building, and she was a beautiful and vivacious young secretary in the days of typewriters and dial up phones.
-Our adorable mother, wore extremely fashionable clothes, and had a smile that lit up a room.
-She knew every engineer at the Louvier's building and most of their wives and families; she knew which ones were respectful, good men and which were not.
-Witold was equally stylish in his suits, handsome and charismatic as a movie star and he courted Glenda and her young daughter, Kay.
+He met his wife, Glenda, at the DuPont Louvier's building, and she was a beautiful, smart and vivacious young secretary in the days of typewriters and dial-up phones.
+Our adorable mother wore extremely fashionable clothes, and had a smile that lit up a room.
+She knew every engineer at the Louvier's building and most of their wives and families; she knew which ones were respectful, upstanding good 'fellas,' and which were not.
+Witold was equally stylish in his suits, handsome and charming as a movie star and he courted Glenda and her young daughter, Kay.
 They attended DuPont events together, but had to arrive separately, as there were strict inter-company dating policies at that time.
-They married on August 28, 1965, and were married for 54 years; enjoyed many DuPont company ballroom dances, lessons, lively dinner parties and Gourmet Club with friends.
+Witold and Glenda were married on August 28th, 1965, and remained happily married for 54 years!
+They enjoyed many DuPont company ballroom dances, lessons, lively dinner parties and Gourmet Club with friends.
 They had strong morals and values, were longtime members of St. Philip's Lutheran Church, Wilmington, DE and were both survivors of extremely difficult circumstances, now appreciating the good in their lives as they forged ahead.
 They were the very proud parents of three children: George, Kay and Michelle and were always an integral part of their children's lives.

 Witold Brick was the oldest member of Masonic Lodge No. 31 AF & AM in Delaware and was honored at his 100th birthday party for his 70 years of service.
 He was a member of and very involved in: AMPOL (Americans of Polish Descent Cultural Society) and later in Virginia of: PAAA (Polish American Arts Society).
 He was an avid tennis player, table tennis (ping pong) player and a ballroom dancer with grace and flair.
-He was an avid stamp and coin collector and he loved traveling, camping and photography.
+He enjoyed stamp and coin collecting, traveling, entertaining, camping and photography.

 Witold is the beloved patriarch to his large extended family and for both Witold and Glenda, family was the center of their world.
-They treasured time with family and attended numerous school and sporting events of their children and grandchildren.
+They treasured time with family and attended numerous school and sporting events for their children and grandchildren.
 Witold will always be remembered for his remarkable resilience and fortitude, his exceptionally positive and adventurous spirit and his zest for living life to the fullest, which he did 100%, until his last day on earth.
-He was witty, loving and kind with all people, children and dogs and had an extreme gratitude for his life, as a WWII survivor and a member of the ‘Greatest Generation.’
+He was witty, loving and kind with all people, children, and animals and had extreme gratitude for his life, as a WWII survivor and member of the ‘Greatest Generation.’

 A memorial service and celebration of life will be held for Witold (Victor) Brick on May 1st at St. Philip's Lutheran Church, 5320 Limestone Rd., Wilmington, DE 19808.
 Family and friends may visit from 10-10:45 am, followed by a Masonic Lodge honoring in the Narthex, service to begin at 11 am, and then a 3-gun Polish salute in the church garden and a celebration of life with traditional Polish food, immediately after in the church hall.
 In lieu of flowers, memorial contributions may be made in Witold's memory to St. Philip's Lutheran Church.